ajrussell999/augmented_DHCP/README.md

 ### 4. ISC DHCP-server sample configuration file dhcpd.conf

-The ISC DHCP-server configuration text is split into four sections, global, class ESH-3105, class FS-0900E, and default class.
+The ISC DHCP-server configuration text is contained withing the dhcpd.conf file.
+The text in this example is split into four sections, global, class ESH-3105, class FS-0900E, and default class.
 The four sections are listed below.

-#### 4.1 DHCP.conf global
+#### 4.1 dhcpd.conf global
-First the global section of the dhcp.conf file.
+First the global section of the dhcpd.conf file.
+This describes the dynamic domain name sercie being enables.
+The legacy protocol, bootp protocol is disbaled.
+The authorative keyword is un-commented so that clients see this server as the official DHCP-server for the network.

 ```sh
 # dhcpd.conf